Date: Jun-Jul 2018

 Fortifying Fruit Wines: Tips from the Pros

-MEMBERS ONLYWith the popularity of Ports, Madeira, Sherry, and even vermouth, fortified grape wines seem to get all the attention.
+With the popularity of Ports, Madeira, Sherry, and even vermouth, fortified grape wines seem to get all the attention.
 But country fruit winemakers can get in on the fun as well.
-There are many ways to fortify a fruit wine, but careful consideration should be made about when and how to fortify.
-Here are some
+There

 Fresh-Grape Winemaking Equipment